krikamol/group/tabs/join.md

 ## Funding Opportunities

+<p> For more details, please check out this ebook: [Funding Your Research in Germany](https://www.research-in-germany.org/website/public/epapers/epaper-FundingResearch23-24/#0). </p>

 ### [Helmholtz Visiting Researcher Grant](https://www.helmholtz-hida.de/en/new-horizons/hida-visiting-program/)

 The Helmholtz Visiting Researcher Grant offers doctoral students and postdocs the opportunity to do a fully-funded short-term research stay at one of the 18 Helmholtz Centers.
 The program is promoted by the [Helmholtz Information and Data Science Academy (HIDA)](https://www.helmholtz-hida.de/en/).